Michael O'Hare: Illness and death

-Babylon 5 creator J. Michael Straczynski revealed after O'Hare's death that the actor had had severe mental illness.
+Babylon 5 creator J. Michael Straczynski revealed after O'Hare's death that the actor has had severe mental illness.
 During the filming of the first season of Babylon 5, O'Hare began having paranoid delusions, and, halfway through, his hallucinations worsened.
 It became increasingly difficult for O'Hare to continue working, his behavior was becoming increasingly erratic, and he was often at odds with his colleagues.
 Straczynski offered to suspend production for several months to accommodate treatment; O'Hare feared that a hiatus would put the series at risk and he did not want to jeopardize others' jobs.
 Straczynski agreed to keep O'Hare's condition secret to protect his career and O'Hare agreed to complete the first season but would be written out of the second season so that he could seek treatment.
 His departure from the cast was announced without explanation, except that it was mutual and amicable.

 His treatments were only partially successful.
 He reappeared in a cameo appearance early in season two ("The Coming of Shadows") and returned in season three for a two-part episode ("War Without End") which closed his character's story arc.
 At that time, Straczynski promised O'Hare to keep his condition secret "to my grave".
 O'Hare told him to instead "keep the secret to my grave", arguing that fans deserved to eventually learn the real reason for his departure, and that his experience could raise awareness and understanding for people with mental illness.
 He made no further appearances on Babylon 5 but continued to support the show and appeared at conventions and signing events until his retirement from public appearances in 2000.

 On September 28, 2012, Straczynski posted that O'Hare had had a heart attack in New York City five days earlier and had remained in a coma until his death that day.
 Eight months later, Straczynski revealed the circumstances of O'Hare's departure from Babylon 5 at a presentation about the series at the Phoenix Comicon.

+He was interred at St. Adalbert Cemetery in Niles, Illinois.